SciClaimEval/sciclaimeval-shared-task/README.md

 ### Information about the Test Set:

 - You will receive the input for the test set, but the gold labels are not available.
-The example format is the same as in the file [task1_ground_truth.json](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task1_ground_truth.json), except that the following keys are missing: label, operation, detail_others, and claim_id_pair.
+Please refer to the file [here](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task1_test_input.json) for an example; the following keys are missing: label, operation, detail_others, and claim_id_pair.

-- This is also the case for the second subtask.
+- [Here](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task2_test_input.json) is the test input example for the second task.

 ## Subtask 2: Claim Evidence Prediction Task